Indonesian occupation of East Timor: Indonesian withdrawal and peacekeeping force

 The violence was met with widespread public anger in Australia, Portugal and elsewhere and activists in Portugal, Australia, the United States and other nations pressured their governments to take action.
 Australian prime minister John Howard consulted United Nations secretary-general Kofi Annan and lobbied US president Bill Clinton to support an Australian led international peacekeeper force to enter East Timor to end the violence.
 The United States offered crucial logistical and intelligence resources and an "over-horizon" deterrent presence but did not commit forces to the operation.
 Finally, on 11 September, Clinton announced:

 I have made clear that my willingness to support future economic assistance from the international community will depend upon how Indonesia handles the situation from today.

 Indonesia, in dire economic straits, relented.
 President BJ Habibie announced on 12 September that Indonesia would withdraw Indonesian soldiers and allow an Australian-led international peacekeeping force to enter East Timor.

 On 15 September 1999, the United Nations Security Council expressed concern at the deteriorating situation in East Timor and issued UNSC Resolution 1264 calling for a multinational force to restore peace and security to East Timor, to protect and support the United Nations mission there, and to facilitate humanitarian assistance operations until such time as a United Nations peacekeeping force could be approved and deployed in the area.

 The International Force for East Timor, or INTERFET, under the command of Australian Major General Peter Cosgrove, entered Dili on 20 September and by 31 October the last Indonesian troops had left East Timor.
-The arrival of thousands of international troops in East Timor caused the militia to flee across the border into Indonesia, from whence sporadic cross-border raids by the militia against INTERFET forces were conducted.
+The arrival of thousands of international troops in East Timor caused the militia to flee across the border into Indonesia, whence sporadic cross-border raids by the militia against INTERFET forces were conducted.

 The United Nations Transitional Administration in East Timor (UNTAET) was established at the end of October and administered the region for two years.
 Control of the nation was turned over to the government of East Timor, and independence was declared on 20 May 2002.
 On 27 September of the same year, East Timor joined the United Nations as its 191st member state.

 The bulk of the military forces of INTERFET were Australian—more than 5,500 troops at its peak, including an infantry brigade, with armoured and aviation support—while eventually, 22 nations contributed to the force which at its height numbered over 11,000 troops.
 The United States provided crucial logistic and diplomatic support throughout the crisis.
 At the same time, the cruiser USS Mobile Bay protected the INTERFET naval fleet and a US Marine infantry battalion of 1,000 men—plus organic armour and artillery—was also stationed off the coast aboard the USS Belleau Wood to provide a strategic reserve in the event of significant armed opposition.